Ch00k/claude-journal/README.md

 - Before starting complex tasks, search the journal for relevant past experiences and lessons learned
 - Document architectural decisions and their outcomes for future reference
 - Track patterns in user feedback to improve collaboration over time
 - When you notice something that should be fixed but is unrelated to your current task, document it in your journal rather than fixing it immediately
+- You MAY include secrets in your journal entries, but you MUST redact actual secret values.
+Replace secret value with [REDACTED] or a similar placeholder.
 ```

 You can also add project-specific journal instructions in `<project>/.claude/CLAUDE.md` if needed.